-A word about navigation: (As a thanks for making it this far, I’ve left a reward for you at the end of this Welcome.)
-About navigation: You’ll see the section names at the top; select one to see my posts in each category.
+A word about navigation: You’ll see the section names at the top; select one to see my posts in each category.
 I also encourage you to scroll all the way to the bottom of each blog post.
 You’ll see a place for comments.
-I love you, dear friends, for engaging here with me and each other!
+How I enjoy, dear friends, as you engage with me and each other!

-You’ll also see a bundle of additional material, including my recent posts on Twitter and Instagram and a “Tag Cloud,” which functions as an index to my blog posts: click on a word that interests you, and you’ll find a few posts that talk about it.
+You’ll also see a bundle of additional material, including my recent posts on Instagram and a “Tag Cloud,” which functions as an index to my blog posts: click on a word that interests you, and you’ll find a few posts that talk about it.

 I also hope you enjoy the photographs.
 In 2018, I traveled to Cambodia, Scotland, Vietnam and China.
 (I’m telling you: it was an amazing year.)
 I still marvel at those experiences and all the photos I was able to take.
 Even if they are not quite on point, I splash them everywhere because they make me happy.
 Maybe they’ll delight you too.

 If you’re still reading (thank you!), scroll down and you’ll see what I mean about the special features at the bottom, including a photo of my parents on their wedding day, February 1, 1958.
 I love you, Mom & Dad!